On the geometry of silent and anisotropic big bang singularities: Geometric identities

-In the present section, we derive some basic identities concerning the geometry.
+The purpose of the present section is to record some basic geometric identites we need in this article.
 We also combine them with the Einstein equations in order to draw conclusions concerning the deceleration parameter and $\hml_{U}\mK$.
+In the calculations, we use the frame $\{E_{i}\}$ (with dual frame $\{\omega^{i}\}$) introduced in Remark~\ref{remark:globalframe}.